Autocrit/cnc_pendant_to_duet/README.md

 ## Ordering

-Upload `./kicad/production/cnc_pendant_to_duet3d.zip` to JLCPCB.
-In February 2026, 5 boards cost £3.60 including VAT and delivery to the UK.
+Production files are at `./kicad/production/cnc_pendant_to_duet3d.zip`.
+In February 2026, 5 boards from JLCPCB cost £3.60 including VAT and delivery to the UK.

 ## Choice of CNC pendant